At which campus can I study this program?

 - completed ECON 102 or ECON 102H

-- completed at Penn State (no substitutions or transfers) with a grade of C or better:
+- completed at Penn State (no substitutions or transfers), in addition with a quality grade of "C" or better and no alternative or Pass/Fail (PS) grading:

 Degree Requirements